-Background: The registration committee for esophageal cancer in the Japan Esophageal Society (JES) has collected the patients' characteristics, treatment, and outcomes annually.
-Methods: We analyzed the data of patients who had visited the participating hospitals in 2014.
-We collected the data with a web-based data collection system using the National Clinical Database.
-We used the Japanese Classification of Esophageal Cancer 10th edition by JES and the TNM classification 7th edition by the Union of International Cancer Control (UICC) for cancer staging.
-Results: A total of 9026 cases were registered from 344 institutions in Japan.
-Squamous cell carcinoma and adenocarcinoma accounted for 87.9% and 7.1%, respectively.
-The 5-year survival rates of patients treated using endoscopic resection, concurrent chemoradiotherapy, radiotherapy alone, and esophagectomy were 87.1%, 33.7%, 25.3%, and 59.3%, respectively.
-Esophagectomy was performed in 5204 cases.
-Concerning the approach used for esophagectomy, 48.1% of the cases were treated thoracoscopically.
-The operative mortality (within 30 days after surgery) was 0.75%, and the hospital mortality was 2.0%.
+Background: The registration committee for esophageal cancer in the Japan Esophageal Society (JES) has collected the patients' characteristics, treatment, and outcomes of patients who underwent any treatment during 2015 in Japan.
+Methods: We analyzed patients' data who had visited the participating hospitals in 2015.
+We collected the data using the National Clinical Database with a web-based data collection system.
+We used the Japanese Classification of Esophageal Cancer 10th edition by JES and the TNM classification by the Union of International Cancer Control (UICC) for cancer staging.
+Results: A total of 9368 cases were registered from 355 institutions in Japan.
+Squamous cell carcinoma and adenocarcinoma accounted for 86.7% and 7.4%, respectively.
+The 5-year survival rates of patients treated by endoscopic resection, concurrent chemoradiotherapy, radiotherapy alone, and esophagectomy were 87.2%, 33.5%, 24.2%, and 59.9%, respectively.
+Esophagectomy was performed in 5172 cases.
+Minimally invasive approaches were selected for 60.6%, and 54.4% underwent thoracoscopic esophagectomy.
+The operative mortality (within 30 days after surgery) was 0.79% and the hospital mortality was 2.3%.
 The survival curves showed an excellent discriminatory ability both in the clinical and pathologic stages by the JES system.
-The survival of pStage IV was better than IIIC in the UICC system, because pStage IV included the patients with supraclavicular lymph-node metastasis (M1 LYM).
-Conclusion: We hope that this report contributes to improving all aspects of diagnosing and treating esophageal cancer in Japan.
+The survival of pStage IV was better than IIIC in the UICC system because pStage IV included the patients with supraclavicular lymph node metastasis (M1 LYM).
+Conclusion: We hope this report improves all aspects of diagnosing and treating esophageal cancer in Japan.

 ASJC Scopus subject areas